tonyspiro/shorti/README.md

 # Shorti
 Shorti helps you style your React components by rendering short-hand "class names" into inline styles.
 Also works in React Native and as a separate file in the browser!
-For browser support, include ```shorti-browser.js``` and add "shorti" as a class along with your other shorti class names.
+For browser support, include ```shorti-browser.js``` and add "shorti" as a class along with your other Shorti class names.

-Check out the API section below to get all the shorties.
+Check out the API section below to get all the Shorties.

 This is a work in progress, please fork and add to it!